T-12 Cloudmaker

 The T-12 (also known as Cloudmaker) earthquake bomb was developed by the United States from 1944 to 1948 and deployed until the withdrawal of the Convair B-36 Peacemaker bomber aircraft in 1958.
 It was one of a small class of bombs designed to attack targets invulnerable to conventional "soft" bombs, such as bunkers and viaducts.
-It achieved this by having an extremely thick, hardened nose section designed to penetrate deeply into hardened concrete structures and then detonate inside the target after a short time delay.
+It achieved this by having an extremely thick, hardened nose section designed to penetrate deeply into the earth before exploding and then damage the target by the resulting shock wave.

 Development

 The T-12 was a further development of the concept initiated with the United Kingdom's Tallboy and Grand Slam weapons developed by British aeronautical engineer Barnes Wallis during the Second World War: a hardened, highly aerodynamic bomb of the greatest possible weight designed to be dropped from the highest possible altitude.
 Penetrating deeply in the earth before exploding, the resulting shock wave was transmitted through the earth into targets.
 The resulting underground cavity and ground motion could also undermine structures.
 The bomb could also be used against hardened targets.
 These types of bombs can reach supersonic speeds and have tail fins designed to spin the bomb for greater accuracy.